Berkeley-MDes/tdf-fa23-adoreyshen/README.md

 2. What other evaluations of results would be useful to provide as feedback?

-3. Are there points in the process where you think AI…
-4. Could be used to assist?
-5. Could be trained on input and output?
+3. Are there points in the process where you think AI… Could be used to assist? & Could be trained on input and output?

-Other?
+   AI can definitely be combined with this process to make the iterative progress more smart.
+A direct feedback loop can be set up and AI can iterate within the range till it hits the 'sweet spot' range set up by the user.
+It can be further trained to suggest a more reasonable input and therefore generate a more accurate output.